Undline/UndChain/M3L_GSS.md

 #### **Low-Level Widgets**

+- **Entrance**: This widget is here to create an entrance animation for the GSS file that is being currently loaded.
+This could be as simple as a screen fade or as complex as the designer wishes.
+Primarily meant for when a user changes their GSS theme.
+- **Exit**: Just like the Entrance widget, this one is designer for when users leave or want to change out their GSS theme.
+This is meant to create a friendly transition into the new environment or returning to their real desktop.
 - **[Window](#window-widget)**: Creates a new widowed object within the virtual desktop so that users can contain a application.
 - **Fullscreen**: Not sure if this should be a widget type, but could describe a system where we want to take a full screen to show widgets.
 Common use would be console, mobile and desktop environments.
 - **[Frame](#frame-widget)**: A Frame widget is one that is meant to contain multiple widgets (including other frames).
 Types: Grid, Relative, Absolute and Flex.